Robbin-Law/Robbin-Law.github.io/anap1525/sad-theory/introduction.md

 ![sdlc-3](files/sdlc-3.jpg)

 ### System Implementation
+* This is where the software programming and testing is done
+* This is where the system is rolled out and presented to the organization
 * Create new improved information system
 * Input – technical design document
 * Output – system delivered, end user training and documentation